cwinters8/devops/troubleshooting/fix_ssh_key_auth.md

 ## The Problem

 Recently, I beat my head against a wall for hours because 2 out of 3 PostgreSQL nodes refused to connect via public keys, even though all permissions were verified and the keys were generated and propogated using the appropriate method.
-All the working node and the non-working node appeared identical in configuration.
+The working node and the non-working nodes appeared identical in configuration.
 The only user experiencing the issue was the postgres user.

 ## The Fix